 The Island Where Boats Don't Dock: Getting to and Loving Koh Lipe

-Let me tell you how you arrive on Koh Lipe.
+Here is how you arrive on Koh Lipe.

-But the moment your feet hit the white sand of Sunrise Beach, and you look up at the water — the impossible clarity of it, coral visible from the shore, a longtail bobbing in the shallows — every inconvenience evaporates.
+But the moment your feet hit the white sand of Sunrise Beach and you look up at the water — the impossible clarity of it, coral visible from the shore, a longtail bobbing in the shallows — every inconvenience evaporates.

 Koh Lipe is not easy to reach.
 That's the point.